amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 {% endcodeblock %}

 The main difference between `addEdge` and `removeEdge` is that:
-- If the vertices doesn't exist we won't create them.
+- If the vertices don't exist, we won't create them.
-- We use `removeAdjacent` instead of `addAdjacent`.
+- We use `Node.removeAdjacent` instead of `Node.addAdjacent`.

-Since, removeAdjacent has to go through all the adjacent vertices we have the following runtime:
+Since `removeAdjacent` has to go through all the adjacent vertices we have the following runtime:

-> The runtime of removing an edge from a graph adjacency list is: *O(|E|)*
+> The runtime of removing an edge from a graph adjacency list is *O(|E|)*

 We are going to explore how to search values from a node.

 # Breadth-frirst search (BFS) - Graph search

-Breadth first search is a way to navigate a graph from an initial vertex by visiting all the adjacent nodes first.
+Breadth-first search is a way to navigate a graph from an initial vertex by visiting all the adjacent nodes first.

 {% img https://upload.wikimedia.org/wikipedia/commons/5/5d/Breadth-First-Search-Algorithm.gif Breadth First Search in a graph %}